avysk/cnag/README.md

 You can specify optional delay (in ms) between connection attempts using `-d <delay>` option; the default value is 100 ms.

-The tool is silent by default; add `-v` option for some verbosity.
+The tool is silent by default; add `--verbose` option if you wish to see a lot of messages.

+The parameter `-4` allows to force IPv4 usage (by ignoring IPv6 addresses).

 ## License: BSD 2-clause

-Copyright 2020 Alexey Vyskubov <alexey@hotmail.fi>
+Copyright 2020, 2022 Alexey Vyskubov <alexey@hotmail.fi>

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: